About the Lighthouse

 Families caring for sick children quickly adopted this privileged respite care center.
 In 2008 and 2009, more than one hundred children were admitted.
 Maison André-Gratton, with a maximum capacity of 12 children on weekends, is almost always full.

 The Lighthouse, Children and Families celebrated its 10th anniversary in 2009.
 On this special occasion, the organization restructured its Board of Directors.
-Nicole Marcil-Gratton, Chair of the Board since 2000 was replaced by Louiselle Paquin and Michèle Viau-Chagnon, Founder and Director General since 2003, was replaced by Lyse Lussier.
+Nicole Marcil-Gratton, Chair of the Board from 2000 to 2009 was replaced by Louiselle Paquin and Michèle Viau-Chagnon, Founder and Director General since 2003, was replaced by Lyse Lussier.

 In 2009, the Lighthouse began collaborating more closely with different partners from the health care network, by formalizing its partnership with the Montreal Children’s Hospital and CHU Sainte-Justine.
 The organization also implemented service agreements and defined different arrangements for the transfer of patients, information and data.

 The dedication of the Lighthouse’s staff is echoed by the community’s generosity.
 A growing number of businesses, foundations and individuals support its mission by becoming donors and partners, and thus contribute to new projects, purchasing high tech equipment and special activities for sick children and their families.

 This year, the Lighthouse's leaders’ numerous efforts were highly honored.
 Mrs. Michèle Viau-Chagnon received a recognition award from the Réseau de soins palliatifs du Québec for her contributions throughout her career.
 She was also appointed, along with Mrs. Nicole Marcil-Gratton, President between 2000 and 2009 and Associate President afterwards, Knight of the Ordre national du Québec, for their remarkable work since Maison André-Gratton was opened.

 Élisabeth Vallée Lachance